-In short, we have a mistaken idea that understanding what God is doing will make it easier.
-Sometimes we “try” to help others understand too in our attempts to help.
+In short, we have a mistaken idea that understanding what God is doing or the “whys” will make it easier.
+Sometimes we “try” to help others understand the whys in our attempts to help.
 Consider Job’s friends and their attempts to explain God’s activities and purpose.
+The friends had it all wrong!
 What if we aren’t meant to understand why?
 God doesn’t explain the why to Job.
 God shows up and asks Job questions that he can’t answer.
 Job agrees with God.
 Below is a helpful article in understanding how Job reacts to God and what’s really going on!

 Encouraging Truths for Dark Moments